madetech/learn/guides/06-Gem-Packaging/README.md

 Once you can successfully run `$ bundle install` to install the dependencies, you should also be able to run `$ bundle exec rake spec`.

 A useful guide is [creating a gem](https://bundler.io/v1.16/guides/creating_gem.html#how-to-create-a-ruby-gem-with-bundler).
-Note that they are using aruba and cucumber for testing, which we are not.
+Note that they are using `aruba` and `cucumber` for testing, which we are not.

 You should be pretty familiar with the Word Wrap kata by now.

 * TDD a Word Wrap solution, or copy a solution you already have.
-* Keep in mind that you want to release it on rubygems.org, make any changes you think are appropriate
+* Keep in mind that you want to release it on rubygems.org, make any changes you think are appropriate.

 ## Releasing